K-Srinivas94/M.E_2ndsem_ABD_Assignment_2019/README.md

 ### Visualization (Question 7)

-Q7_Batting.ipynb
-data is in MR-examples-python/DataFiles Folder
+soultion is Q7_Batting.ipynb and data is in MR-examples-python/DataFiles Folder

 ### Map Reduce problems (Questions 6,8,10)